 before you visit the ocean on Kauai so that you know what size waves are possible.
 Simply watching the sea for 20 minutes before you approach is not good enough!
 The biggest waves of the day, as predicted by the surf report, could arrive at any time without warning.
 Ask yourself, "can this activity be done safely if those waves arrive?"

 - Check the surf report the morning you want to visit.

-- The Queen's bath is safe for waves that are 4ft high or less.
+- The Queen's Bath is safe to swim in when waves are 4ft high or less.

-- Never play on the rocks where the bath connects to the ocean.
+- Never play on the rocks between the bath and the ocean.